microsoft/ai-agent-evals/README.md

-# Microsot Foundry Evaluation GitHub Action
+# Microsoft Foundry Evaluation GitHub Action

 This GitHub Action enables offline evaluation of [Microsoft Foundry Agents](https://learn.microsoft.com/en-us/azure/ai-foundry/agents/overview?view=foundry) within your CI/CD pipelines.
 It is designed to streamline the offline evaluation process, allowing you to identify potential issues and make improvements before releasing an update to production.